vrtpro/evelyn/README.md

 ## 💳 Credits

-A big thanks to all contributors listed below.
+Big thanks to all contributors listed below.
 They are helping and made a huge changes to this project.
 Without these contributors, this project would not have been completed as expected.
 Once again, thanks!

 -   [Adi Rafi Ramdhani](https://instagram.com/adirafi.r/)
 -   [HabibRZ 206](https://instagram.com/habibrz26/)